• Skip to primary navigation

 Whatever you choose to put these pickled red onions on, just put them on something already!
 Then come back and tell the rest of us what you did to give us some new ideas. 😉

-Bowl of pickled red onions up close picture
+Bowl of pickled red onions.

 Recipe